 Otherwise, please keep reading to find out the following: what are leeches, how do you avoid them and how do you remove leeches if they should fall upon you).
 You won’t only find leeches in rainforests, you’ll also find them in other warm and wet places – lakes, marshes, ponds and the like.

 At first sight, they look harmless.
 I mean – look at this little tiger leech: not attractive, certainly, but not deadly either.

 So why worry?
 Are leeches dangerous?
 Not in themselves, nor do leeches carry diseases.

 While they may not carry disease, by biting you they create an open wound by slashing into your skin.
-If you're in the tropics, any open sore or broken skin is much harder to keep clean and more prone to infection and you should do whatever you can to avoid them.
+If you’re in the tropics, any open sore or broken skin is much harder to keep clean and more prone to infection.
+So you should do whatever you can to avoid them.

 There are many ways of doing this and buying anti-leech socks is the most obvious and easiest.